 Flyover: A bridge that carries one road or rail alignment aerially over another.

 Footprint: The area covered by a facility or affected by construction activities.
+See project footprint.

 Formation: A geologic unit (e.g., Modesto Formation and the Riverbank Formation).